 A Tale of Two Cities by Charles Dickens

-A Tale of Two Cities is one of Charles Dickens’s most exciting novels.
 Set against the backdrop of the French Revolution, it tells the story of a family threatened by the terrible events of the past.
 Dr Manette, wrongly imprisoned in the Bastille for eighteen years, is finally released and is reunited with his daughter Lucie, who despite her French ancestry has been brought up in London.
 Lucie falls in love with Charles Darnay, who has abandoned wealth and title in France because of his political convictions.
 When revolution breaks out in Paris, Darnay returns to the city to help an old family servant, but there he is arrested because of the crimes committed by his relations.
 Lucie, with their daughter and her father, follows him across the Channel, thus putting all their lives in danger.

 To Kill a Mockingbird by Harper Lee

 One of the best-loved stories of all time, To Kill a Mockingbird has been translated into more than forty languages, sold more than forty million copies worldwide, served as the basis for an enormously popular motion picture, and was voted one of the best novels of the twentieth century by librarians across the country.
-A gripping, heart-wrenching, and wholly remarkable tale of coming-of-age in a South poisoned by virulent prejudice, it views a world of great beauty and savage inequities through the eyes of a young girl, as her father—a crusading local lawyer—risks everything to defend a black man unjustly accused of a terrible crime.
+A gripping, heart-wrenching, and wholly remarkable tale of coming-of-age in a South poisoned by virulent prejudice.
+It views a world of great beauty and savage inequities through the eyes of a young girl.
+As her father—a crusading local lawyer—risks everything to defend a black man unjustly accused of a terrible crime.

 Pride and Prejudice by Jane Austen